Daily High to Daily Low: Is It Safe to Buy Shift Technologies Inc. (SFT)?

 Sponsored

+The average price from analysts is $0.63, which is $3.46 above the current price.
 SFT currently public float of 151.54M and currently shorts hold a 9.79% ratio of that float.
-Today, the average trading volume of SFT was 1.97M shares.
+Today, the average trading volume of SFT was 2.57M shares.

 SFT’s Market Performance